UoPeopleSDS/UoPeopleSDS/README.md

 |   - lib             <-- Helper lib methods for the build process
 | .babelrc            <-- Defines settings for babel build process
 | .gitignore          <-- Tells git what files to ignore when adding files to commit
-| .jshintrc           <-- Tells VS Code JS Hint system what version of JS we are using
+| .jshintrc           <-- Defines rules and coding convention for working on JS files
 | package.json        <-- Defines name, engine, dependencies and information on project
 | server.webpack.config.js      <-- Defines webpack configuration for building server-side code.
 | webpack.config.js   <-- Defines webpack configuration for building client-side code.